 OneOpinion values 1,000 points to $1.
 The surveys pay a little higher generally, but they can easily run 20-30 minutes or longer.

 OneOpinion quick facts:

-Harris Poll Online is another survey website owned and operated by Nielsen, so you know it’s legit.
+Harris Poll Online is another survey website owned and operated by Nielsen, like Pinecone Research, so you know it’s legit.

 You can get paid to take surveys that run 5-25 minutes long.
-You only get paid for the surveys you complete, but you are entered in the Harris Panel Sweepstakes – a quarterly drawing to earn $10,000 – for any disqualifications.
+You only get paid for the surveys you complete, but your name will be put in the quarterly Harris Panel Sweepstakes for each disqualification.
+The drawing pays out $10,000.